-Amazon Prime Video’s Like A Dragon: Yakuza may share a title with the popular video game series, but the adaption feels unfamiliar to fans.
+Amazon Prime Video’s Like A Dragon: Yakuza may share a title with the popular video game series, but the adaption feels unfamiliar to its namesake.
 Through the six episodes that this action-crime drama unfolds, almost none of it feels in the spirit of Yakuza.
 From the very first episode, fans of the series will recognize that this is a very different portrayal of the Dragon of Dojima.

 The series follows Kiryu Kazuma, a Yakuza who is falsely imprisoned for a decade after taking the blame for his sworn brother, Nishiki, after the murder of their patriarch.
 This is a plot point present within the Prime Video adaptation, but the story diverges from what fans expect.

 The adaptation is a loose retelling of the first Yakuza game, originally published by Sega for the PlayStation 2.
-Since then, the franchise has grown with over 20 releases on multiple platforms, including with mainline games, remakes and spinoffs.
+Since then, the franchise has grown with over 20 releases on multiple platforms, including mainline games, remakes and spinoffs.
 The show plot unfolds across two timelines,1995 and 2005, presenting the past and present of each character before Kiryu’s imprisonment.

 His opposite, Nishiki (Kento Kaku), shares the same fate.
 Yumi (Yuumi Kawai), Kiryu’s main love interest in the game, is an almost completely unrecognizable character here.